 1. Start with “Fredagsmys” – or Cosy Friday

 Once upon a lifetime ago, when I was a twenty-something Londoner, Friday night meant hitting the pub at 5.01pm and settling in for the evening.
-Eating dinner and getting any sleep were optional Friday night activities.
+Eating dinner or getting any sleep were optional Friday night activities.
 Fast forward to my cosy middle-aged family life, and the idea of a big Friday night out seems fairly exhausting, to be honest.
 These days, Friday nights are for relaxing.

 If you’re planning a hygge weekend, start as you mean to go on and make your Friday evening a calming way to decompress from the week.
 Light a candle, open a bottle of wine, have an easy dinner or order takeaway, snuggle up, and enjoy not having to be anywhere.